Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Global well-posedness of with small initial data

-{\bf Acknowledgments.} This problem was first discussed during Thierry Gallay's visit to Beijing in 2018.
-The author would like to thank Thierry for his careful reading of the very beginning version and some valuable comments.
+{\bf Acknowledgments.} The author would like to thank Prof. Thierry Gallay for his careful reading and some valuable comments.
+Liu is supported by NSF of China under grant 12101053, and the Fundamental Research Funds for the Central Universities under Grant 310421118.